microsoft/frontend-bootcamp/step1-05/demo/README.md

-# Step 1-05: Demo Building a Static Page
+# Step 1.5 - Building a static page in React (Demo)

-To start off our todo application we are going to follow the steps outlined in [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
+To start building our todo application, we'll follow the steps outlined in [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
 The first step of the process is to break our application into a component hierarchy.
 For this app, we're going to keep it simple and just use four parts.

 - TodoHeader
 - TodoList
 - TodoListItem
 - TodoFooter

-You can find the HTML for our application in `step1-05/TodoApp.html`
+You can find the HTML for our application in `step1-05/TodoApp.html`.

 ## TodoHeader

-We are going to store all of our components inside of a `components` folder.
-Lets create that now.
-We'll then start with the `TodoHeader` inside of a file called `TodoHeader.tsx`.
-This file format tells our application that this file includes React code written in Typescript.
+We'll store all of our components inside a `components` folder under `src`.
+Let's create that now.
+We'll then start writing the `TodoHeader` in `components/src/TodoHeader.tsx`.
+The `tsx` file extension tells our editor that this file includes React code written in TypeScript.

-> We'll talk about Typescript soon, but for now know that all valid JavaScript is valid Typescript
+> We'll talk about TypeScript soon, but for now, know that all valid JavaScript is valid TypeScript.

 ```jsx
 import React from 'react';